Can I take CBD for ADD/ADHD?

 If there is a plus to the lack of focus, it’s that new ideas are always cropping up.
 That can be important for creativity.
 Many people with ADD/ADHD also consider it part of their personality.
 They only want to harness the disorders, not eliminate them altogether.

-Common ADD/ADHD symptoms
+Common ADD/ADHD symptoms that CBD can help

 - Acute restlessness, hyperactivity, and fidgeting